For the most up to date info, you can visit the York Region Website

 - Job Skills helps people develop the skills and goals needed to participate in the job market in York Region.

 - The Accreditation Assistance Access Centre (AAAC) is an employment assistance service for internationally trained professionals and trades people.

 There are several other local organizations available to help newcommers get settled in York Region.

-- The Cross Cultural Community Services Association (TCCSA) provides services to the Greater Toronto Area to help newcomers such as settlement services, education and language training, and community and youth services.
+- The Cross Cultural Community Services Association (TCCCSA) provides services to the Greater Toronto Area to help newcomers such as settlement services, education and language training, and community and youth services.

 - Jewish Immigrant Aid Services (JIAS) offers a full range of settlement and integration services for new immigrants.